 Authentication

-Reference for the two IAS authentication planes -- human auth for the Console UI and machine auth for workers and automation.
+Reference for the two IAS authentication planes -- human auth for the Console UI and machine auth for local execution and automation.

-IAS uses two separate authentication planes: one for humans interacting with the Console UI, and one for machines (workers and automation) communicating with the control plane API.
+IAS uses two separate authentication planes: one for humans interacting with the Console UI, and one for machines (local execution commands and automation) communicating with the control plane API.
 This separation reflects the different trust models -- browser-based sessions for humans, bearer tokens for headless processes.

 Human Auth (Console UI)

-The IAS Console uses Clerk as its identity provider.
+The IAS Hub uses Clerk as its identity provider.
 Clerk handles user registration, login, session management, and SSO.

 When a user signs in to the Console: